What species should I plant?

 A seedling is a tree that results from planting a chestnut.
 Every seedling is genetically different from every other seedling.
 Even seedlings from the same mother tree are genetically different from each other (like brothers and sisters).
 Grafting is a propagation method in which a bud or shoot from one tree (the scion) is attached to (and grows on) the stem of another tree (the rootstock).
 The rootstock's branches are pruned off leaving the scion branch to become the tree.
 The upper part of a grafted tree is thus genetically identical to the tree from which the scion was taken.
 In this way many copies of a superior tree can be made.
 All of the genetically identical individuals derived from one seedling are called a clone.
 When a clone is given a name and propagated, it is called a cultivar.

-Compared with seedling trees, grafted trees (of the right cultivars) provide more uniform ripening, higher quality, larger nut size, and more consistent yields.
+Compared with seedling trees, grafted trees (of the right cultivars) provide more uniform ripening, known quality, and more consistent yields.
 On the other hand, grafted trees are more likely to grow poorly or die, often several years after they initially grew well.
 The causes for graft failure are still a mystery, but we have found that rooted cuttings (unfortunately) do no better than grafted trees.
 We do know that grafted trees can be successful on good sites with good care.
 Nevertheless, the frustrating problem of graft failure has hindered the development of the chestnut industry, and it has delayed the establishment of good cultivar trials until recently.
 Consequently, no one knows yet which cultivars are best for any given location.
-The cultivars presently available from nurseries have not been extensively tested or compared with other cultivars.
+The cultivars presently available have not been extensively tested or compared with other cultivars.

 Compared to grafted trees, seedling trees are cheaper, faster growing, more stress tolerant, and often produce crops that are just as good and sometimes better.
 The main drawback is the variation in ripening date and nut size.
 If you plant seedlings for nut production, you should: 1) plant extra to allow culling of poor performers, and 2) plant only pure Chinese from known good sources.
 European, Japanese, and hybrid chestnuts tend to produce lots of poor quality nut producers while Chinese chestnuts tend to produce seedlings more or less like their parents.